top of page

 Our Research Interests

-Work at the University of Salford by members of the team at Dactari has included the counsellor experience of online working with domestic abuse experiences and the potential for post-traumatic growth through counselling.
-Both projects may be taken further by the team members.
+Research by members of the team at Dactari has included the counsellor experience of online working with domestic abuse experiences and the potential for post-traumatic growth through counselling.
+For example:

 Sarah Bagshaw: Client experiences of online counselling